sbitzer/csv-homeaccounting/README.rst

 csv-homeaccounting
 ==================

-A low-tech solution for keeping on top of your finances across different institutions and asset classes.
+A low-tech solution for staying on top of your finances across different institutions and asset classes.

 Features